 - Streamline the BOPIS process with faster and more accurate home address entry during checkout, a map displaying the customer’s closest pick-up location, and turn-by-turn directions to the pickup location, complete with real-time traffic information.

 - Display critical customer and order data on an easy-to-read map for a visual representation of which locations are flourishing or struggling in a particular region.

 2. Enable & Optimize Front-Line and Remote Workforces

 Many retailers, including grocers, home improvement stores, and mass merchandisers, are on hiring binges to keep up with skyrocketing demand.
-G Suite helps retailers enhance productivity, enable collaboration, and drive operational improvement among both front-line and remote workforces.
+Google Workspace helps retailers enhance productivity, enable collaboration, and drive operational improvement among both front-line and remote workforces.

 Retailers can use Google Drive as a centralized location to store marketing, product, and inventory information, and automatically push updates out to their website, mobile app, in-store digital signage, and handheld devices used by in-store staff.
 Employees can share documents, images, and other digital assets easily, securely, and with the assurance that everyone is always accessing the most up-to-date version.

 Using Docs, Sheets, and Slides, teams can collaborate on documents, presentations, and spreadsheets in real-time, as well as manage team activities with a shared task list in Google Sheets, a team calendar in Google Calendar, or both.

 In addition to keeping remote workers connected, Google Meet’s live video conferencing capabilities can be harnessed to help front-line staff deliver superior customer service.
 For example, Schnucks, a family-owned grocery chain in the Midwest, uses Google Meet as both a dispatching tool and a help desk for its in-store staff.

 3. Use Smart Analytics to Make Data-Driven Decisions